• Skip to primary navigation

 Which are the best clean energy mutual funds to invest in right now?
 And, is the clean energy sector even worth your money?
 Read on to find out.

 The renewable energy sector is booming as governments, companies, and individuals heavily invest in alternative energy.
-These include solar, geothermal, water, and the wind, among other renewable resources.
+These include solar, geothermal, water, and wind, among other renewable resources.

 The International Energy Agency (IEA) indicates a more than 60% rise in global renewable energy capacity by 2026.
 Therefore, investors are shifting their focus to the alternative energy industry because of the high potential to generate long-term revenue growth and profits.